Skip to content

 If you're behind on rent, considering closing your business, or unable to pay yourself consistently, coaching is not the investment to make right now.

 Financial stress destroys your ability to implement effectively.
-You can't focus on building email sequences when you're panicking about making payroll.
+You can't focus on building email sequences when you're panicking.
 The timeline for marketing ROI (12-18 months) doesn't match the urgency of your financial crisis (need money this month).

 What to do instead: Stabilize first.
 Cut expenses.
 Focus on immediate revenue generation through direct outreach and existing client upsells.
 Once you have 3-6 months of operating expenses saved and consistent revenue, then invest in growth marketing.